 In 2012, Great Western Trail was awarded grants from Colorado State Trails and Safe Routes to School totaling $162,250.
 Combined with $30,000 of local matching funds and In-Kind contributions, the 3 mile section from WCR 74 in Severance to the Greeley #2 Ditch was upgraded with a new crusher-fines surface, native grass seeding and additional trail crossing signs.
 Construction was completed in December 2014.
 The improved trail connects Severance to the Town of Windsor recreational trail system, and a trail spur provides access to the nearby Severance Middle School.

 Completion the Great Western Trail

-Construction of the remaining 7 miles of trail from Eaton to Severance began in May 2020..
-GWTA has secured approximately $1.2 million in Federal and State grants to fund the improvements, supported by additional local capital contributions from each of our partner towns of Eaton, Severance and Windsor.
+Construction of the remaining 7 miles of trail from Eaton to Severance began in May 2020.
+GWTA secured approximately $1.2 million in Federal and State grants to fund the improvements, supported by additional local capital contributions from each of our partner towns of Eaton, Severance and Windsor.
 Construction of 5.5 miles of trail west from Eaton was completed in October 2020.
-The final 1.5 miles to Severance is expected to be completed by fall of 2021.
-Check back for project updates!
+The final 1.5 miles west to Severance was completed and the entire trail opened in August 2023.